-It’s hard to imagine that this handset is over 20 years old now, but together with handsets such as the Nokia 8210, many credit the early Nokia models such as these two, the Nokia 5110, Nokia 6110 and Nokia 6150 with really bringing mobile phones to the mainstream audience.
+It’s hard to imagine that this handset is over 20 years old now.
+Together with handsets such as the Nokia 8210, many credit the early Nokia models with really bringing mobile phones to the mainstream audience.

-The Nokia 3210 was the best selling handset of the year, shifting over 160 million units worldwide.
-It is easy to see why, as the difference between this and its predecessors is quite stark, albeit much of this came cosmetically.
+The Nokia 3210 was the best selling handset of 1999.
+Shifting over 160 million units worldwide, it caught on it almost all countries.
+It is easy to see why, as the difference between this and its predecessors is quite stark.
+Much of this came cosmetically.
 Previous mobile phones were expensive at this era, but the Nokia family of phones gradually brought the price down over time.

-At the time though, the Nokia 3210 was still a premium handset, although phone prices were nowhere near what they are today, and typically the phone was free on taking out a mobile phone contract.
+At the time though, the Nokia 3210 was still a premium handset.
+However phone prices were nowhere near what they are today, and typically the phone was free on taking out a mobile phone contract.
 The previous Nokia 5110 became a solid pay-as-you go handset.

 Pros of Nokia 3210